Can Pool Liners Shrink? Causes, Prevention & Solutions

 Moderate Shrinkage

 Professional re-stretching may be possible for liners under 5 years old with moderate shrinkage.
-This involves draining the pool and carefully re-positioning the liner.
+This involves draining the pool, carefully re-positioning the liner, ensuring proper bead reset in the track, and re-establishing adhesion at attachment points.
 Success depends on the liner's remaining flexibility and the extent of shrinkage.

 Severe Shrinkage